relaton/relaton-py/docs/glossary.rst

    citation
        Sometimes not quite correctly used as a synonym for :term:`bibliographic item`.

+   resource identifier
+   document identifier
    docid
-   document identifier
-       Identifier of a document.
+       Identifier of a resource (a document, a registry, or otherwise).

-       A document can have multiple identifiers (e.g., a DOI, an ISBN, etc.), and sometimes a single identifier can be shared by multiple documents (however, such an ambiguous identifier
+       A resource can have multiple identifiers (e.g., a DOI, an ISBN, etc.), and sometimes a single identifier can be shared by multiple resources (however, such an ambiguous identifier
-       should not be :term:`primary <primary document identifier>`, or it should be reported as a data integrity issue).
+       should not be :term:`primary <primary resource identifier>`, that would be a data integrity issue).

        Identifiers are listed
        under :data:`BibliographicItem.docid <relaton.models.bibdata.BibliographicItem.docid>`,
        and each identifier is a :class:`relaton.models.bibdata.DocID` instance in Python.

+   primary resource identifier
    primary document identifier
        Main characteristics of a primary identifier:

-       - Its ``id`` can be used to unambiguously reference the document.
+       - Its ``id`` can be used to unambiguously reference the document (resource).
-       - A primary identifier is expected to be universally unique to this document.
+       - A primary identifier is expected to be universally unique to this resource.

        This service displays primary identifiers without identifier types, as types tend to be self-explanatory.